mdsohel-codes/simple-to-do-list/README.md

 👉 https://mdsohel-codes.github.io/simple-to-do-list/

 ## 🔹 Purpose
 This project was created to practice front-end fundamentals and basic UI structure.

+(will add JavaScript soon)